Help kids start tasks without nagging or shutdowns

 How Sidekick helps

-A parent of a child with ADHD describes it: "He knows he needs to start.
+Download on App StoreA parent of a child with ADHD describes it: "He knows he needs to start.
 I know he knows.
 He knows I know.
 Nothing happens.
 Then one of us gets frustrated and it escalates."
 Sidekick shows one small step — not the whole task, just the entry point.
 He taps it and starts.
+On hard days they shrink homework to "open the folder" or defer the second worksheet until after a snack.
+The parent stops repeating the same instruction and instead coaches the next visible action.
 Task initiation difficulties are not about motivation or effort; they are about the gap between intention and action.
-Sidekick is designed to bridge that gap without adding pressure.
+Sidekick bridges that gap with structure that adapts instead of breaking.
+Within a couple of weeks, the standoff at the desk happens less often because starting no longer requires a negotiation.

 FAQ